arnaudrenaud/speccharts/README.md

 It works especially well with deeply nested test suites.
 Some have advised against this way of organizing tests, but it helps convey ramified logic.

+## Language and syntax support

+For now, only JavaScript and TypeScript test files are supported.

+Any files that use `describe > it` or `describe > test` syntax are supported.

 ## Command-line interface

 ### ✏️📄 Generate a single Markdown file with all charts